maxdevjs/kitematic.wiki-my/Early-Linux-Support.md

 - is broken
 - does not exist
-- the linked terminal emulator does not support the `-c` option
+- the linked terminal emulator does not support the `-e` option

 On Debian and Ubuntu-based distros, you would execute `sudo update-alternatives --config x-terminal-emulator` and choose the correct link in the UI.